 - be clear and straightforward to understand

 Employees and/or their representatives should be involved in the process.

 Who is responsible for carrying out risk assessments

 The responsibility for carrying out risk assessments sits with the employer.
-At the University, the responsibility for day to day management of health and safety matters is delegated through line management.
-As such, line managers are responsible for making sure that risk assessments are completed for all works that they oversee, supervise or manage.
-Where people have responsibility for supervising the work of non-employees, such as Post Graduate Research students or volunteers, then they will have the responsibility for making sure risk assessments are completed for the work activities carried out by these people.
+At the University, the responsibility for day-to-day management of health and safety matters is delegated through line management.
+As such, line managers are responsible for making sure that risk assessments are completed for all works they oversee, supervise or manage.
+Where people have responsibility for supervising the work of non-employees, such as postgraduate research students or volunteers, they will have the responsibility for making sure risk assessments are completed for the work activities carried out by these people.

 You do not need to include insignificant risks.
 You do not need to include risks from everyday life unless your work activities increase the risk.

 What a risk assessment is